 Microsoft Surface event scheduled for Sept.
-23 as rumored Surface 2 specs emergeAlex Wagner - Deputy Managing Editor, News Desk
+23 as rumored Surface 2 specs emergeAlex Wagner - Editorial Director of News and Content

 Looks like September just became an even crazier month for mobile.
 Microsoft today sent out invitations to an event on Sept.
 23, and as you can see in the one received by Engadget, the Redmond firm is making it pretty clear that its Surface brand of tablet hardware will be the focus.